 Which essentially ticks all the boxes for it to be a highly-recommendable nootropic supplement.
 Nootropics are also known as smart drugs or cognitive enhancers and multiple studies have proven its effects (1,2).
-However, the use of such supplements by healthy individuals remain controversial and debated among scientists and health care practitioners for a number of issues, including ethics and fairness of their use.
-Nonetheless, nootropics are now a billion dollar industry and if this is your first time hearing about it, you may be missing out.
+However, the use of such supplements by healthy individuals remain controversial and debated among scientists and health care practitioners due to factors including ethics and fairness of their use.
+Nonetheless, nootropics are now a billion dollar industry and if this is your first time hearing about it, you might be missing out.

 #2 Magnesium Threonate

 Magnesium is an essential dietary mineral required in more than 300 enzyme systems including protein synthesis, muscle and nerve function, blood glucose control, and blood pressure regulation.
 As important as it is, magnesium is the second most deficient nutrition in developed countries (3,4).
-Signs and symptoms due to magnesium deficiency include:
+Common signs and symptoms of magnesium deficiency include: